 Yellow circle stains on the ceiling, bulging ceilings, mildew smells, and damage underneath wallpaper/paint are worth looking for during the inspection process.
 Water damage sometimes goes unnoticed, but this could be a costly mistake.

-10- Call out a home inspector to look at the property before you buy.
+10- Call out a home inspector to look at the property before you buy it.

-For a small fee, home inspectors come out to look at the major and minor components throughout the home.
+Home inspectors come out to look at the major and minor components throughout the home for a small fee.
 He’ll provide you a detailed report of his findings, which you can use to decide if the home is still worth the costs, time, effort, etc.